 Ludhiana Court Clerk Syllabus 2026 – Download PDF

-Ludhiana Court Clerk Syllabus 2026 is now available on the official District Court website.
-The Office of the District and Sessions Judge, Ludhiana, has released the complete exam syllabus, exam pattern, and marking scheme for candidates preparing for the Clerk recruitment.
-This guide provides an overview of all subject-wise topics, selection process details, and preparation resources needed to excel in the examination.
+The Ludhiana Court Clerk Syllabus 2026 is available on the official District Court website.
+The Office of the District and Sessions Judge, Ludhiana, has released the exam syllabus, pattern, and marking scheme for the Clerk recruitment.
+This page provides a complete breakdown of the subject-wise topics, selection process, and preparation requirements for the 56 open vacancies.

-The recruitment process for the Ludhiana Court Clerk position includes three stages: Written Examination, Computer Proficiency Test, and Document Verification.
-Aspirants must secure the required qualifying marks in each subject and achieve the minimum aggregate score to proceed to the next stage.
-The official recruitment notification and syllabus PDF are available at https://ludhiana.dcourts.gov.in/.
+The recruitment process for the Ludhiana Court Clerk position involves three stages: Written Examination, Computer Proficiency Test, and Document Verification.
+Candidates must secure the mandatory qualifying marks in each subject and the minimum aggregate score to advance.
+The official notification and syllabus PDF are available at https://ludhiana.dcourts.gov.in/.

 Exam Overview